-After the FCC’s Republican majority voted successfully to repeal net neutrality protections last week, Rep. Marsha Blackburn gleefully applauded the outcome, cheering what she called the beginnings of a “light-touch regulatory regime.”
-As chair of the House Energy Subcommittee on Communications and Technology, which is charged with the oversight and funding of the Federal Communications Commission itself, Blackburn, perhaps more than any other member of Congress, deserves credit for enabling last week’s vote to proceed.
+After the FCC’s Republican majority voted successfully to repeal net neutrality protections last week, Rep. Marsha Blackburn applauded the outcome, cheering on what she called the beginnings of a “light-touch regulatory regime.”
+Blackburn, who chairs the FCC oversight committee in the House, perhaps more than any other member of Congress, deserves credit for enabling last week’s vote.

 Seeking to cement the ability of the ISPs to impose new fees on internet customers and carve up the internet into fast and slow lanes (known in the industry as “paid prioritization”), Blackburn announced her own bill Tuesday night, which—with the aid of lazy reporters at august news publications—she’s masquerading as a “net neutrality” bill.
 Having witnessed the backlash against the FCC’s vote over the past few days, and with Democrats swiftly mobilizing to campaign on the issue next year, it will be interesting to see just how many of Blackburn’s GOP colleagues join her cause.